 One of the huge drawcards for international filmmakers is the beautiful Dutch light, a quality mentioned frequently by cinematographers.

-The first port of call for any international production team looking to shoot in the country should be the Netherlands Film Commission, headed up by Bas van der Ree.
+The first port of call for any international production team looking to shoot in the country should be the Netherlands Film Commission.
 But there are also several city and regional film commissions easing the way for international producers.

 “The Dutch are practical people and it is relatively easy to shoot in The Netherlands.
 Each council has its own rules and it’s best to go through a local producer who knows the ins and outs of the process,” says Trapman.